itmighthavebeen/LetsTravelCurrencyConverter/README.md

 # LetsTravelCurrencyConverter
-CodeLouisville C# project - Converts Currency from Country Name to USD
+CodeLouisville C# project - Converts Currency from Country Name to USD by C Ramsey

 This Windows console app displays currency valuations to 1 US dollar.
 Hints are given at runtime how to enter country names with special characters due to the limitations of windows terminal.
 Internet connection is needed to get results from this program.